-Welcome to “The Ultimate Runner’s Glossary” โ€“ a comprehensive guide that is designed to cater to all individuals interested in the sport of running.
+Welcome to “The Ultimate Runner’s Glossary,” a comprehensive guide designed for all individuals interested in the sport of running.
 Whether you are an experienced marathon runner, a casual jogger, or just embarking on your running journey, this definitive compilation of running terminologies and their corresponding explanations has been meticulously curated to enrich your understanding of this exhilarating activity.

 Table of Contents